 Although Decius was killed in battle, a new Emperor was appointed and he initiated another period of Christian persecution.
 St Cornelius was exiled and martyred either as a result of the hardship imposed on him or by beheading.
 St Cornelius was Pope for less than three years.

-St Cornelius is remembered for warmly receiving those who were forced by Decius to stop practising their faith back into the Church without recrimination.
+St Cornelius (Died 253) is remembered for warmly receiving those who were forced by Decius to stop practising their faith back into the Church without recrimination.
 His Feast Day is the 16th September.

 Pope St Cornelius: